mstksg/inCode/copy/entries/type-levels.md

 ```

 Again, this looks a lot like how you would write the normal function to merge
 two sorted lists...except this time, it's type-safe!
-You can't write this
+You *can't* return an
-incorrectly because the result list has to be sorted *by construction*.
-We
+unsorted list because the result list has to be sorted *by construction*.
-again use a combination of `decideInserted` and `sConsMin` to do some manual
-witness manipulation.

 To wrap it all up, let's write our conversion functions.
 First, an
 `insertionSort` function that takes a normal non-empty list of priority-value